-You may limit yourself to them because you’re trying to cut down on calories or sugar.
-You may avoid them because they are created artificially.
-Whatever your take on sugar substitutes, we want to make food simple again by giving you the facts and sharing our expert opinions.
+If you have recently been diagnosed with diabetes, you may have been told to use sugar substitutes instead of regular table sugar.
+Maybe you use white sugar substitutes already because you’re trying to cut down on calories or sugar.
+Or you don’t even use sugar substitutes because they are created artificially.
+Whatever your take on these sweeteners, we want to make food simple again by giving you the facts and sharing our expert opinions.

 What are sugar substitutes and how are they used?